-Growing roses in Colorado is easy following a few steps, the dry and cold weather makes for a rose hard to adapt, choose from may types and varieties of roses all suitable for Colorado.
+Growing roses in Colorado is easy following a few steps.
+The dry and cold weather makes it tricky for roses to adapt so we provide only roses that are suitable for Colorado.

 When most people think of a rose, they are thinking of hybrid teas.
 Normally a hybrid tea has a large bloom at the end of a long cane.
 They are the most popular roses sold at florist shops.
-They are generally upright growing plants from 3-6 feet and the blooms come in most colors, except blue and black.
+They are generally upright growing plants from 3-6 feet and the blooms come in most colors.
 Examples include Double Delight, Mr. Lincoln, St. Patrick, Veterans’ Honor, Gemini, and Brandy.

-They are usually smaller plants with smaller blooms that tend to come in clusters.
-There are some, where the bloom comes singularly.
+They are usually smaller plants with smaller blooms that tend to come in clusters though there are some where the bloom comes singularly.
 The cluster types make great landscape plants.
 Floribunda roses come in most colors.
 Examples include Iceberg, Angel Face, Playboy, Playgirl, Betty Boop, Honey Bouquet, Simplicity, Sexy Rexy, Tuscan Sun and French Lace.

 The grandifloras are a combination of hybrid teas and floribundas with some one-bloom stems and some cluster blooms.
-Grandifloras (Gr) are tall elegant plants (6 foot height is not uncommon), which bloom repeatedly during the season, and generally feature clustered blossoms with stems, which are slightly shorter than those of hybrid teas.
+Grandifloras (Gr) are tall elegant plants (6 foot height is not uncommon), which bloom repeatedly during the season.
+They generally feature clustered blossoms with stems, which are slightly shorter than those of hybrid teas.
 Examples include Queen Elizabeth, Gold Medal, Octoberfest, and Arizona.

 This is often referred to as a catchall group.
-They are generally roses that are hybrids of species, or roses that do not fit nicely in other classes, also this are the MOST HARDIEST for our area since most of them have their own root.
+They are generally roses that are hybrids of species, or roses that do not fit nicely in other classes, also these are the HARDIEST for our area since most of them have their own root.

 Climbing Roses, Ramblers & Sports:

-The rambler types of roses are usually older roses that are once blooming, usually in the spring or early summer.
-While once blooming, most will be covered with blooms for a month or more.
+The rambler types of roses are older roses that bloom once, usually in the spring or early summer.
+While once-blooming, most will be covered with blooms for a month or more.
 They are excellent for training on pillars, pergolas, and trellises.
 The canes are pliable, and the blooms are small and come in large clusters.
 Examples are American Pillar, Seven Sisters, and Newport Fairy.

 The standard tree rose has a 36″ trunk and full-sized flowers.
 They are very elegant lining a walkway or as a feature amongst other plantings.
 These roses are rose plants grafted on top of a tree stock and are not typically very hardy in Colorado unless you protect the “graft”.

-For many of the common insects you can use Triple Action or Safer Soap, a water based (a less harsh product) to control the problem, if the infestation is severe, you may want to use a systemic product on your roses and ornamental plants. (note: do not apply a systemic product on any edible plants)
+For many of the common insects you can use Triple Action or Safer Soap, a water based (a gentler product) to control the problem.
+If the infestation is severe you may want to use a systemic product on your roses and ornamental plants. (note: do not apply a systemic product on any edible plants)